Defect-induced spin textures in magnetic solids: Coplanar spin textures

-The theoretical consideration developed in the previous Subsection for the coplanar magnetic structures applies here as well since deformation of a magnetic structure formed by the $XY$ spins is still described by a scalar field: the tilting angle $\phi({\bf r}_i)$ of a spin from its equilibrium orientation in the local easy plane.
-Figure~\ref{fig:asymptotic}(c) shows the decay of spin distortions on a chain passing through the vacancy in the $\psi_2$ state ($J_\perp^a/J_\perp=6$) and in the $\psi_3$ state ($J_\perp^a/J_\perp=1$).
-The numerical results are compatible with the power-law exponent $n=3$ in both cases, which in turn implies the quadrupole source term (\ref{Qab}).
-In 3D case it is less convenient to use a graphical construction similar to Fig.~\ref{fig:Multipoles} in the derivation of the torque multipole moment.
-Instead one can use Eqs.~(\ref{E1}) and (\ref{Qsource}) to find out that the torque source for both states has the quadrupole symmetry.
+The developed theoretical analysis of spin textures for the planar magnetic states applies here as well.
+Indeed, a strain for the $XY$ spins is described by a scalar field $\phi({\bf r}_i)$, which represents a tilting angle in the local easy plane.
+Furthermore, simultaneous rotation of spins in the local planes between the $\psi_2$ and $\psi_3$ states costs no energy leading to a pseudo-Goldstone mode in the classical response.
+Figure~\ref{fig:asymptotic}(c) shows a decay of spin distortion on a chain of spins passing through the vacancy in the $\psi_2$ state ($J_\perp^a/J_\perp=6$) and in the $\psi_3$ state ($J_\perp^a/J_\perp=1$).
+The numerical results are compatible with the power-law exponent $n=3$ in both cases.
+Hence, the transverse field source term must has the quadrupole symmetry (\ref{Qab}) for both states.
+Calculation of the local canting fields according to Eq.~(\ref{Htrx}) confirms this conclusion.